• Skip to primary navigation

 • Close the lid and cook on low for 7-8 hours, or high for 4 hours.
 It's done when the potatoes are soft and the meat registers an internal degree of 165F degrees.

-• Mix in the coconut milk.
+• Mix in the coconut milk (make sure to mix it if the fat seperates).
 Salt to taste, and add red pepper flake to taste if using.
 Enjoy!

 Video